signorpipo/wle-consolevr/README.md

 ### Issues
 There are sadly some things that the marvelous Console VR can't achieve yet, this includes:
   - Placeholders like `%d` and other similar kinds of way to build strings are not supported
-  - Some messages are not intercepted, like uncaught errors
+  - Some messages are not intercepted, probably because they are printed directly onto the browser console without using the console functions
   - If you override the browser console, the link in the browser console related to the position of the log in the code will always refer to the Console VR component
   - When printing an array, all "," substrings are replaced with ", " to add a space between elements, this could also add an extra space to a string stored inside the array if it contains a "," character

 ## How to import
 To import the marvelous Console VR you have to:
   - Import the `pp` folder into your `project` folder, along with all the subfolders